stroiman/obsidian-dev-publish/README.md

 > use tags to indicate the purposes of notes, e.g. `project/article`, and I use
 > links for grouping by topics.
 But on DEV, tags would correspond to topics.

+### Images

+It is not possible for the plugin to handle images completely.
+The DEV API does not expose the capability of uploading images.
+This means that you need to upload any images manually.

+If you later need to update the article, you can now create a mapping from embedded image links to the public URL where that resource is available.

+Use the "Map embedded images to public URLs" command.

+Note: It is intended to integrate this to the workflow of updating a published article.

 ### Series

 If the article is part of a series, you write the series name in the